soniajoseph/soniajoseph/_posts/20-01-26-semantic-similarity-search-phrases.md

 Euclidean Distance:5.162956
 ```

 To improve the function, we could train a dependency parser on the corpus to extract better phrases.
-We could also experiment with other ways of traversing the existing tree.
-We could experiment with other similarity measures, including cosine similarity, Mahalanobis distance, and relaxed word mover's distance.
+We could also experiment with other ways of traversing the existing tree and other similarity measures, including cosine similarity, Mahalanobis distance, and relaxed word mover's distance.

 I am also interested in future work that experiments with accuracy in normalized vs. unnormalized word vector averages and the relationship between vector length and word frequency.